mlangstrof/mlangstrof.github.io/content/en/wine/ai-sommelier/index.md

 {{< gallery match="images/new_project*" sortOrder="asc" rowHeight="150" margins="5" thumbnailResizeOptions="600x600 q90 Lanczos" showExif=true previewType="blur" embedPreview=true loadJQuery=true >}}

 Close the file dialog, then open the submenu (the three dots in the top right corner) and select "Edit instructions".
 Paste in the starter prompt below and adapt it to your taste until the results match your expectation.
+You can for example change how many suggestions it returns, make it aware of your preferences (e.g. favoring white over red) or format the output in a table or diagram.

 ```
 System role